ejolie/mern-stack-projects/README.md

-# :hatching_chick: React, GraphQL, Apollo Projects
+# 🧘🏻‍♀️ React, GraphQL, Apollo Projects

 This repository is for practice making websites with React, GraphQL and Apollo.